riccardo-larosa/rag-loader/README.md

 deactivate
 ```
-* Clone the repo you want to load into your local machine
+* Clone the document repo you want to load into your local machine
 ```bash
 git clone git@<url>:<repo>.git
 ```